 If you are a complete beginner to weight training, please go to our beginner's weight training program here .

 If you are interested in gaining weight fast, please see our beginners guide to gaining weight here .

 It is critical that you understand how the muscle building process works before attempting a muscle building program.
-Let's go through the entire process from start to finish.
+The guide is as follows:

 The Muscle Building Process

 Step 1) Progressive weight training Giving your body a reason to grow

 Given the right conditions, the human body has the potential to be a growth machine.

 It has the unique ability to adapt to all types of stimuli that will allow it to become more enduring, faster, and stronger.
 When it comes to building muscle, the body must first become stronger.
 The only way the body becomes stronger is if it is challenged on a consistent basis with progressive resistance.
 The reason it must be progressive resistance is because the body is a master at adapting.
 It will adapt, sooner or later to just about any type of stimuli that it encounters.
 Once it adapts, it will go into a state of equilibrium at which point, it will stay there until the resistance either stops (which the body will become weaker) or progresses to a higher level of bodily distress (which the body will become stronger).

 Body stress is a term that describes external stimuli, such as weight training that puts the body under a certain amount of stress for a certain period of time.
 However, when it comes to the human body, it doesn't differentiate between lifting weights or cutting wood (or other activities), all it knows is that it is under stress and will adapt to this stress by getting stronger, over time.